brandonocasey/npm-preset/README.md

 ### adding scripts via presets

 The real magic happens when you add a preset, such a `npm-preset-awesome`.
 This will allow you to run scripts from that preset!
 For instance if that preset implemented `build:something:awesome`.
 You can then run it with `npmp build:something:awesome` (if its installed).
 It will then run as an npmp script for the current project with all paths local to the current project!

+### Tab completion

+Add the output from `npmp --completion` to your `~/.bashrc` so that it will be sourced on login.
+You can then source that file right away.

+Tab completion is done using [`tabtab`](https://github.com/mklabs/node-tabtab) and a third binary that is only used for tab completion called: `npmp-complete`.

 ## How is it so much faster?